-The instructor can verbalize dragging the first code blocks to the Scripts area, for example like this:
+The instructor can verbalize dragging the first code blocks to the Code area, for example like this:

-"Let's begin by going to the brown Events category.
-It can be found in the right column of the Block Palette, right next to the blue Motion category."

-[meanwhile the instructor points to the correct spot on the screen.
+"Let's begin by going to the yellow Events category.
+It can be found around the middle of the Block Palette." [meanwhile the instructor points to the correct spot on the screen.
 A volunteer at the instructor's computer clicks on the correct category]

 "The Events category contains blocks that we use to start scripts with.
 You will recognize them by their rounded tops - they can not be attached underneath any other block, so they must always be at the beginning of a script.

-Let's drag the first brown block from the Events category to the Scripts Area.
-It says 'when the green flag is clicked'..."

-[meanwhile the instructor points to the correct block on the screen; the volunteer at the computer drags the correct block to the Scripts Area]
+Let's drag the first yellow block from the Events category to the Code Area.
+It says 'when the green flag is clicked'..." [meanwhile the instructor points to the correct block on the screen; the volunteer at the computer drags the correct block to the Scripts Area]